-The substances released also include the body’s own pain relieving chemicals.
+The substances released also include the body’s own pain-relieving chemicals.
 Localised pain relief also reduces perceived pain in other structures in the same area.
 This happens because all the nerves from an area of the body connect to the same part of the spinal cord.
-Pain relieving chemicals will suppress pain sensation from any local tissue.
-For example, needles in a muscle close to the knee, will stimulate local pain relief.
-Which also reduces perception of any pain that might exist at the knee joint.
+Pain-relieving chemicals will suppress pain sensation from any local tissue.
+For example, needles in a muscle close to the knee will stimulate local pain relief.
+Which also reduces the perception of any pain that might exist at the knee joint.
 As the same spinal nerve serves both the joint and the muscle around the joint.

 Messages travel from the acupuncture site via the spinal cord to the brain stem.
 The brain responds by suppressing pain sensation from the whole body.
 So acupuncture in one part of the body can reduce the perception of pain in the whole body.